sid6mathur/azuremarketplacesaas/README.md

 See the `metering` package's [metering_test.go](metering/metering_test.go) file for example on how to use the API, including authorization.

-Once you have set the Azure AD app credentials in the [env.sh](env.sh) file, use the supplied [Makefile](Makefile) target to run the example-cum-test.
+Once you have set the Azure AD app credentials in the [env.sh](env.sh) file, use the supplied [Makefile](Makefile) target to run the example/test.
 It simply calls `go test -v` under the hood after setting the environment variables.

 ```bash
 make test-metering